WriteTogetherToMakeBetterWorld/family-court-transcript-reality-gap/full-report.md

 ---

 **Layer 2 (Judicial Gatekeeping) will test how judges respond to this expansion** — will they treat skeleton arguments as routine uploads, or resist as "extra work"?
 The answer determines whether least-resistance reform succeeds. **Layer 2 examines how judges fill these voids** — interpreting ambiguity toward transparency or toward restriction, using untimed approval discretion to expedite urgent appeals or allowing delays to accumulate unmonitored, honoring publication presumptions or treating objections as automatic vetoes.
 Judicial practice transforms institutional design into operational reality.
 The architecture establishes what should happen.
 Layer 2 reveals what actually happens when rules fall silent.
+**Requests by parties to obtain transcripts are diagnostic signals.
+Absence of decision SLAs converts diagnostics into suppressed feedback.**

 ---